 I remember holding 6-week-old Canaan, looking down at him and weeping.
 Never had I ever loved a person like I loved him.
 He was perfect.
 But looking into my son’s face, I felt a whole new emptiness and it stung.
 Naively, I thought getting pregnant again and finally having a baby would heal wounds.
 It was shocking to feel those wounds sting as they did while cradling my precious newborn.

 I wanted Canaan.
 But I also wanted “her”.
 The realization that having both was never an option, hit me like a ton of bricks.
 I couldn’t understand how joy and grief could be so deeply entwined.

 I had what I wanted, a baby.
-But I also had the scars losing our first baby made on my heart.
+But I also had the scars that losing our first baby had made on my heart.
 Those scars forever changed me and who I am as a mother and as a woman.

-I was in control
+I was not in control

 Not so free membership

 Before my miscarriage, I had no idea that after losing a baby I’d get membership to a club no one wants to be in yet somehow embraces new members in ways unimaginable.
 Fellow loss moms rallied around me and showered me with gifts and understanding.
 We are a strong group of women that not only love babies here on earth, but love babies on the other side of earth.
 We know all of our babies ages, even the ones who didn’t get to celebrate their birthdays with us.
 And only we know that gut wrenching emptiness felt when your body fails to do the one thing it should do, protect your baby.
 None of us want to be here but we’re so thankful we get to be the ones to help new members of our club.